-At present, the issuer plans to apply to trading for the securities on the Second Regulated Market of Wiener Börse, on the Regulated Unofficial Market (EUWAX) of the Stuttgart Stock Exchange and on a regulated market in the EU member states of Hungary, Poland, Slovenia, Slovakia, the Czech Republic and Romania. (see FT, line 55).
+At present, the issuer does not apply to trading on any regulated market.
+It is most likely that the issuer is going to apply to trading for the securities on the Second Regulated Market of Wiener Börse, on the Regulated Unofficial Market (EUWAX) of the Stuttgart Stock Exchange and on a regulated market in the EU member states of Hungary, Poland, Slovenia, Slovakia, the Czech Republic and Romania (see FT, line 55).